<

 Year 9

-In Year 9, students start by investigating different religious and philosophical theories about God(s) existence.
+In Year 9, students start by investigating different religious and philosophical theories about the existence of God(s).
 By considering and evaluating each theory, students will gain a greater understanding of religious belief whilst enabling them to question and explore their own beliefs about the world around them.
-They will then move onto exploring the concept of morality from a religious and non-religious perspective.
-They will critically assess what major religions propose about the source of our moral values and contrast these with both ancient and modern philosophical theories.
-Students will then learn how religious thought has developed throughout history with a focus on Christianity.
-Building upon their learning from the previous units, students will be asked to consider how these beliefs have changed over time.
-Students will critically assess the impact the Christian worldview has had upon western society by considering the ideas of philosophers and theologians from the early church through to the modern era.
+They will then move onto exploring, assessing, and contrasting the concept of morality from religious /non-religious perspectives with both ancient and modern philosophical theories.
+Building upon their learning from the previous units, students will then explore how religious thought has developed throughout history with a focus on Christianity.
+Students will be asked to consider how these beliefs have changed over time before critically assessing the impact the Christian worldview has had upon western society by considering the ideas of philosophers and theologians from the early church through to the modern era.

 Units of learning: